 Image via NFL.com

-The CouchGM team and Super Bowl Predictor make picks for the Super Bowl.
+The CouchGM team and Super Bowl Predictor make picks for each of the Divisional round games.

 |Predictor||Correct Picks||Incorrect Picks|

 Everybody chose the same except for the Niners-Cowboys game: Zach had the 49ers, everybody else had the Cowboys.

 Derrick Henry finished 9th in the league in rushing yards and 6th in rushing touchdowns this year - and he only played in 8 games!
 He’s the biggest wild card.
 Even if he’s back at 80% I think that’s enough to win.
 Having said that, of all the running backs still in the playoffs, the only rusher with more TD’s than Henry this year is Cincinnati's Joe Mixon.
 This game will feature the 2 best running backs still standing.
 I take Tennessee 31-24.

 By this point of a football season every team has injured players.
 Next man up is among the most overused cliches in all of sports.
 The Bengals defensive line is particularly banged up which is exactly what you don’t want when you face a Titans offensive line that is not so good at pass protection but is very good at run blocking.
 The Titans may get Derrick Henry back and Bengals DE Trey Hendrickson is in the concussion protocol.
 If Henry returns and Hendrickson does not, look out.
 Joe Burrow and the Bengals’ passing game is hot right now and they match up well against the Tennessee DBs but the Titans are prepped to run at will, control the clock and limit Joe Burrows’ possessions.
 The Titans should win and will win.